 Our travels through theoretical reason, aesthetic judgment, and the sublime indicate a hierarchy of capacities to transcendental consciousness that take us far beyond the mere phenomena of sense experience.
-We have indicated the necessity of non-epistemic faith (what Kant calls Fürwahrhalten) at every step of the way.
+We have indicated the necessity of non-epistemic faith (what Kant calls Fürwahrhalten) (Critique of Pure Reason B 850-859) at every step of the way.
 However, we have barely reached the threshold of the significance of religion in human experience.

 Humanity possesses an efficient causality that, like every form of efficient causality, is incapable of proof or disproof in sense phenomena.
 Our form of efficient causality makes it possible for us to initiate a series of events that nature could never accomplish on its own.
 This efficient causality is irreducible to the blind, mechanical efficient causality of physical events to which even our autonomous efficient causality, of course, must conform.
-Since we can neither prove nor disprove the "fact" of this efficient causality, it, like our experience of aesthetic judgment and the sublime, is something that we must assume if we are to be able to experience phenomena as we do.
+Because we can neither prove nor disprove the "fact" of this efficient causality, it, like our experience of aesthetic judgment and the sublime, is something that we must assume as necessary for us to be able to experience phenomena as we do.
 This assumption involves the core moment of non-epistemic faith that is at the very core, and constitutes the ground of, practical reason.